-- Legal counsel – It’s also recommended to recruit a pro-bono attorney or other professional that can provide legal support and vet contracts and agreements that take place when putting together the event.
+- Legal counsel – Recruiting a pro-bono attorney or another professional to provide legal support and vet contracts and agreements for the event is also recommended.

-Sponsors: Building a list of sponsors is key to minimizing costs and maximizing funds raised, which contribute towards staying within the fundraising budget.
-While you shouldn’t have to start from scratch on sponsorship outreach every year, there should be a handful of repeat sponsors that support your cause.
-The sponsorship outreach is a lofty task, so having a strong team of several individuals that can handle both local business outreach and corporate outreach is a vital focus when creating your signature fundraising event.
+Sponsors: Building a list of sponsors is key to minimizing costs and maximizing funds raised.
+While you shouldn’t have to start from scratch every year, a handful of repeat sponsors should support your cause.
+Sponsorship outreach is a lofty task, so having a solid team of several individuals that can handle both local business outreach and corporate outreach is a vital focus when creating your signature fundraising event.

 One of the most powerful methods of promoting a signature fundraising event is utilizing crowdfunding as a tool.
-Here are the reasons why crowdfunding should be incorporated in your event:
+Here are the reasons why crowdfunding should be incorporated into your event:

-Empower your Supporters: In our world where social media is a powerhouse for spreading content, crowdfunding uses that to its advantage.
-Crowdfunding for your nonprofit empowers your supporters to spread the word of your organization through their own social network.
-By giving them the platform to fundraise through their own network online, it allows them to share their own personal reasons as to why this particular fundraiser is important to them.
+Empower your Supporters: Social media is a powerhouse for spreading content, and crowdfunding uses that to its advantage.
+Crowdfunding for your nonprofit empowers supporters to spread the word about your organization through their social network.
+By giving them a platform to fundraise online, supporters can share their personal reasons as to why your fundraiser is important.
 The result is an organic promotion by allowing your supporters to personally connect with your cause.

-Teamwork Makes the Dream Work: Allowing your supporters to spread the word to their own networks by encouraging those that they know to join their team also increases the impact of the fundraiser.
-By allowing your supporters to make this event a teamwork effort with their friends and loved ones, the empowerment of their fundraiser is taken to a new level.
+Teamwork Makes the Dream Work: Allowing your supporters to spread the word to their networks by encouraging friends to join their team also increases the impact of the fundraiser.
+By allowing your supporters to make this event a team effort with their friends and loved ones, the empowerment of your fundraiser is taken to a new level.